in28minutes/in28minutes.github.io/_blog/articles/2017-12-02-spring-boot-and-iBatis-with-h2.md

 ---
 layout:     post
 title:   Spring Boot and iBatis with H2 - A Tutorial
-date:       2022-07-07 12:31:19
+date:       2023-03-20 12:31:19
-summary:    Learn using Spring Boot Starter myBatis to connect Spring Boot to H2 (in memory database) using Object Mapping Framework - myBatis (iBatis).
+summary:    Discover how to connect Spring Boot to H2 (in memory database) using Object Mapping Framework - myBatis with Spring Boot Starter (iBatis).
 categories:  SpringBootJPA
 permalink:  /spring-boot-and-iBatis-with-h2-tutorial
 image: /images/spring-data-category.png